Forget everything you thought you knew about anxiety and perfectionism. Here’s an inside look at what actually works.

 Spend a few hours each day reflecting on this newfound spark and let this energy fuel your identity and self-worth.
 You will be delighted to see how drowning out the external noise can do wonders for your ability to create your own light.

-2. Recognize no one cares.
+2. Recognize no one is watching.

 No one is paying attention to the details of your life like you are.
 A harsh wake-up call, but incredibly liberating once you actually realize.
 I love it when my young clients actually embrace the profundity of this.
 Once you begin to recognize this truth you are liberated from the grip and expectations of others.
 Embracing this truth provides you with the space to dive into your talents, desires, and creativity — free from the expectations of others.